 5. I’m From the Future, and I Love Japanese Snacks!

-Speaking of souvenirs, Doraemon’s distinctive face and color grace all kinds of packaging too.
-Apart from product endorsement, the quirky robotic cat from the future will also be one of the ambassadors of Tokyo Olympics 2020.
+Speaking of souvenirs, Doraemon’s distinctive face and color grace all kinds of packaging throughout Japan.
+Apart from product endorsements, the quirky robotic cat from the future is also one of the cultural ambassadors of Tokyo Olympics 2021.
 Other ambassadors include the above-mentioned Astro Boy, Son Goku of Dragonball fame, Naruto, Sailor Moon, and Luffy from One Piece.

 In other words, all are manga and anime characters.
-For the Japanese government to pick these characters as cultural ambassadors for Tokyo Olympics 2020, is proof positive of how proud the country is of its manga and anime culture?
+For the Japanese government to pick these characters as representatives for Tokyo Olympics 2021, is it not proof of how proud the country is of its manga and anime culture?
 How popular these fictional heroes are within the country too?

 6. I Can Talk, but I’ll Pretend I Can’t

-This one requires little introduction if you’re familiar with Hayao Miyazaki's movies.
-For near 30 years, the whimsical movies of the master animator have taken the world by storm, and within Japan, you don’t need to travel to a Studio Ghibli outlet or theme park to encounter his characters.
+This one requires no introduction if you’re familiar with Hayao Miyazaki's animated movies.
+For near 30 years, the whimsical stories of the master animator have taken the world by storm.
+Within Japan, you also don’t need to travel to a Studio Ghibli outlet or theme park to encounter his characters.

-Like the above picture, many Japanese shops are fond of using Studio Ghibli characters as window displays or welcome mascots, and while shopping in malls, chances are, you’ll hear soundtracks from the movies playing in the background.
-I myself have heard these compositions while walking past a car park, while in a bookstore, and while in an elevator.
-Miyazaki’s artistic presence is truly everywhere in Japan.
+Like the above picture, many Japanese shops are fond of using Studio Ghibli characters as window displays or as welcome mascots.
+While shopping in malls, chances are, you’d hear soundtracks from his movies too – I myself have heard these compositions while walking past a car park, while in a bookstore, and while in an elevator.

 I found myself pondering these questions after seeing the above pop-up display at Nagoya Castle Park.
 In more ways than one, the sighting made my visit much more enjoyable too.
-It also affirmed my belief that manga and anime culture is an integral aspect of the Japanese tourism industry.
+It also affirmed my belief that manga and anime culture are integral engines of the Japanese tourism industry.

 8. Pika Pika Pika!